hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

   credential.
 Putting the OCA Bundle on a verifiable data registry (such as a ledger/blockchain) might be a good way to publish such data.
-- The processing of an OCA Bundle, and particularly the processing of images in the branding overlay, provide an attack vector for malicious issuers.
+- The processing of an OCA Bundle, and particularly the processing of images in the branding Meta overlay, provide an attack vector for malicious issuers.
   Developers of holder software SHOULD take precautions in handling and displaying the data.